skip to main content

 Best Travel Stroller for Everyday Use

-UPPAbaby Minu V2 Stroller - Jake
+UPPAbaby Minu V3 Stroller - Dillan.

-From $319.99Pros
+From $499.99

-- 4-wheel suspension + large basket = a stroller built for travel & everyday use
+• 4-wheel suspension + large basket = a stroller built for travel & everyday use

-- One-handed, compact, self-standing fold
+• One-handed, compact, self-standing fold

-- Includes carry strap and storage bag
+• Includes carry strap and storage bag

 Cons

-When I became a parent, travel strollers were just what they sounded like: strollers used for travel.
-Fast-forward a decade and the world of lightweight strollers is something else entirely.
-UPPAbaby’s Minu is a great example of these advances, a compact stroller that can also be used as an everyday option.
+When I became a parent, travel strollers were designed exclusively for travel.
+Now, a decade later, the world of lightweight strollers is something else entirely; UPPAbaby’s Minu V3 is a great example of these advances, a compact stroller that can also be used as an everyday option, offering all the conveniences of a day-to-day stroller in a travel-friendly package.

 “We never bought a full-size stroller because [the Minu] met all our needs,” one mom told us.
 “It’s light, easy to use, and fits overhead on a plane.
 Our infant carrier was a different brand and still clicked in like a breeze when our girl was little.
 There are available attachments if you want cup holders and other extras.
-There are cheaper travel strollers out there, but since getting this one was enough for us to forgo a full size, it provides a great value.”
+There are cheaper travel strollers out there, but since getting this one was enough for us to forgo a full-size, it provides a great value.”

 Babylist team member Cassie, a mom of a toddler and a new baby, agrees.
 “It’s truly our primary stroller, not just travel.
 Given what I know about the Minu I often tell my husband I’d likely just get that if I was expecting now, and not also get the Vista.”